 Yes, body odor caused by medication can occur.
 Some drugs used to treat heart conditions, along with analgesic painkillers and SSRI antidepressants, can cause excessive sweating as one of their many side effects.
 As we know, a surplus of sweat means more partying for bacteria and, yep, body odor.

 For those experiencing changes in body odor, don’t fret.
-There are ways to manage the smells.
+There are ways to manage the smells, including dietary and lifestyle changes, as well as talking to your doctor.

-For instance, use an antibacterial soap to cut down on potential body odor.
+Also, we recommend using an antibacterial soap to cut down on potential body odor caused by bacteria on your skin.
 Shaving your armpits helps too.
 Sweat can evaporate more quickly if there’s no hair in its way, which means less time for the bacteria to get involved.
-Bare armpits also allow deodorants (and antiperspirants) to make direct contact with your skin, so they are more effective.
 Finding an effective deodorant can also help to neutralize odor.

 You can also wear Ejis basics to help control your body odor and maximize your confidence.
 All of our products - undershirts, boxer briefs, and dress socks - are treated with silver to fight odor-causing bacteria.
 (Buy from our shop or on Amazon.)